vinfante1346/visualizations/README.md

 | TruncateTable | `TRUNCATE TABLE my_table;` |
 | Update | `UPDATE my_table SET email = 'new.email@example.com' WHERE name = 'Jane Doe';` |
 | Use | `USE DATABASE my_database;` |

+# Semantic View Querying

+Several tools support the discovery and querying of [Snowflake Semantic Views](https://docs.snowflake.com/en/user-guide/views-semantic/overview) and their components.
+Semantic Views can be **listed** and **described**.
+In addition, you can **list their metrics and dimensions**.
+Lastly, you can **[query Semantic Views](https://docs.snowflake.com/en/user-guide/views-semantic/querying)** directly.

 # Troubleshooting